 - Resources and Contacts for Bald Eagles

-The red-cockaded woodpecker (Picoides borealis, FE) is a small black and white bird with a large white patch on its cheeks.
-Males have a red streak above the cheek, which is rarely visible.
-Red-cockaded woodpeckers inhabit fire-dependent pine ecosystems and specialize in making cavities in old-growth, living pine trees for nesting and use the sap to protect their cavities from predators.
+The red-cockaded woodpecker (Picoides borealis, FE) inhabits fire-dependent pine ecosystems and specializes in making cavities in old-growth, living pine trees for nesting and uses the sap to protect their cavities from predators.
 Longleaf pine is believed to be preferred by red-cockaded woodpeckers for its fire-adaptations and high resin flows.
 They are cooperative breeders who nest from March to July.

 Loss of old-growth pine forests is the primary threat to the survival of this species.
 Intensive historic logging and fire suppression has degraded most natural habitat to be unsuitable for red-cockaded woodpeckers.
-Reintroducing fire, installing artificial cavities, translocation, and partnerships with private landowners are among the conservation actions aimed at conserving these declining populations.
+Protecting old growth pine forests, reintroducing fire, installing artificial cavities, translocation, and partnerships with private landowners are among the conservation actions aimed at conserving these declining populations.